 With all the #MeToo stories coming out, I would love to find the courage to join those brave women by sharing my own – of which there are many.
 However that’s not what this post is – I’m off the hook because I know talking about my experience in detail would be difficult for my husband, in which case it would also likely be hard for my children to read in the future.
 So in the end, I’ve not even tried to find that courage.
 But I still want to talk about #MeToo, because – me too.

-Disclaimer: I appreciate how very carefully I need to word this post due to its incredibly sensitive nature, and before I go further, I want to make clear from the start that I dearly hope I don’t cause offense to the survivors living with terrible memories.
+Disclaimer: I appreciate how very carefully I need to word this post due to its incredibly sensitive nature, and before I go further, I want to make clear from the start that I dearly hope I don’t cause offence to the survivors living with terrible memories.

 Where There’s a Victim, Is There Always a Rapist?